-We live in a very interesting time of the world.
+We live in a very interesting time in the world.
 There are events happening that we have never seen before.
 Change can often bring about stress—the good kind or even the bad.
 Stress is a necessary part of life.
 It helps us focus better and to be more productive.
 Stress helps us grow.
 Muscles and bones need stress in order to become stronger.
 Overcoming job-related stress can help us become better leaders and contributors at work.
 Stress is a vital part of life and we could not grow as a society without it.

 How much is too much?